 color is a primary quality criterion.
 If color a product is not the same on different surfaces, everyone immediately sees the difference.
-We decide within seconds whether the product appeals to us by means of the visual impression.
+We use the visual impression to decide within seconds whether we like the product.

 A color measurement in the laboratory is important, but provides the information too late to intervene in the running process in case of color variations.
 Inline color measurement helps the operator to control his production process so that in the end a consistently good quality is always delivered to the customer.